Azure/fta-ai-learning/ai_architectural_considerations.md

-# AI/ML Architectural Guidance
+# AI/ML Architectural Considerations

-When planning an AI/ML architecture, there's a number of decisions a business needs to make depending on goals and key metrics that a solution requires.
-These planning considerations are important, because they can help designing scaleable AI/ML solutions that perform well under load, provide accurate results, and optimize costs and operations for any architectural changes that may be needed.
+When planning an AI/ML architecture, there's a number of decisions a business needs to make depending on goals and key metrics that customers require.
+These planning considerations are important, because they can help designing scaleable and efficient AI/ML solutions that provide accurate results, perform well under load, and optimize costs and operations for any architectural changes that may be needed.

 Metric | Description
 ------------ | -------------